The following Personal Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 The primary purpose of a pension arrangement is to provide financial security in retirement.
 Up until 5 April 2015, the financial return from a pension in most cases had to be paid out in the form of a pension commencement lump sum and a regular income.
 The regular income could be provided in different ways, depending on the type and value of the pension, but for money purchase arrangements it often came in the form of an annuity payable for the rest of the member’s life.

-In recognition of the fact that pension funds are built up largely tax free, the income payments from them are subject to income tax in the hands
+In recognition of the fact that pension funds are built up largely tax free, the income

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.